MASILab/PMC-LaMP/README.md

 # PMC-LaMP

-1) Use keyword search to scrape PMC IDs from PMCOA
+1) Download a list of PMCIDs based off keyword search on PMC
 2) Utilize BioC API to download relevant papers
 3) Generate a FAISS Index from downloaded articles
 4) Create a custom RAG enabled chatbot with scientifically backed responses.